kamalakbari7/HPC_Dashboard/README.md

-# House Prices Analysis Shiny App
+# House Prices Analysis with Shiny App

 This is a Shiny web application developed to explore patterns and valuable information on land and house prices in Canada.